Let’s face it: All infographics are not necessarily created equal.

 To become successful at content marketing, you must consistently work to create content around a known topic, while still offering something new and valuable.

 Add more value to it, so that when your prospects read it, they’ll have a different experience altogether.
-That’s exactly what Copyblogger did with their infographic.
+That’s exactly what Copyblogger did with this great infographic.

 This is similar to what is now popularly referred to as the Skyscraper Technique – a proven content marketing technique that increased Brian Dean’s organic traffic by 110% in 14 days.